Visual Productions | West Coast Baptist College

 Visual Arts Lab/Practicum 1

 This course is primarily comprised of independent student work.
 Students will propose a large visual arts project—either to assist their home churches, to explore a new visual arts discipline, or to bolster their portfolios—and work through a series of milestones where they will check in their work in progress with their supervising instructor for feedback and direction.
-Prerequisite: 64 credits earned
+Prerequisite: EN 101 with a grade of a “C” or higher, EN 102, VA 221, and 64 credits earned

 VA 498 2